Family Building Society

+This followed on from a July 2018 report, A tax too far?
+Monitoring the impact of SDLT, commissioned from the London School of Economics on the effect of Stamp Duty Land Tax on house purchase.

 Organisation

 The Chief Executive is Mark Bogard.
 The Society has one branch in Epsom, and transactions can be carried out by phone and internet.

 Products

 The building society concentrates on providing products and services that are designed to enable members of a family to provide mutual assistance, while safeguarding their savings, in particular parents who want to help their children.
 The initial capitalisation was £113 million.

 The core offer consists of savings and mortgages.
-In addition, Charles Derby have been appointed to provide financial advice to customers.
+In addition, financial advisers Charles Derby have been appointed to provide financial advice to customers.
 The equity release partner is Key Retirement Solutions.

 The flagship product is a mortgage, called the 'Family Mortgage'.
-There are two requirements that need to be satisfied to obtain the mortgage.
-Firstly, the applicant must be able to make a 5 percent deposit and, secondly, this must be backed up by their relatives who must have put enough money in their accounts to cover at least 25% of the purchase price and the family's deposits act as security for the loan.
 Because the purpose of the deposits is to be security for the mortgage, the protection afforded by the Financial Services Compensation Scheme does not apply.
 Family is the first UK building society to include a payment waiver product, offered in conjunction with CUNA Mutual Group, where the mortgage repayments are met for up to six months if the mortgagor lose their job through no fault of their own.
 To enable high loans to value mortgages to be provided, Family will offer mortgage insurance products from Genworth Financial.